A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Discussion

 To compute $B(z_s)$ we use the \cite{hsiao--07} spectroscopic template to simulate $10^4$ SNe~Ia light curves between $-14$ -- 0\,d relative to $B$-band maximum in a series of redshift bins up to $z = 2.5$.
 We chose the \cite{hsiao--07} spectroscopic template for this purpose as it extends to shorter wavelengths than other templates, which is necessary for simulating high redshift SNe.
 The peak $B$-band absolute magnitude of each simulated SN~Ia is drawn from a Gaussian distribution, $\mathcal{N}(-19.3,\,0.5)$.
 As in \cite{feindt--19}, host extinction is drawn from an exponential distribution with a rate of $\lambda = 0.11$.
 Within each redshift bin, we take the average of the $g-r$ colours and $r$-band magnitudes across all simulated SNe~Ia to compute the minimum magnification, $\mu_{\rm{Q}}(z_s)$.

-Figure~\ref{fig:colour_method_lensed} shows a sample of our simulated non-lensed SNe~Ia.
-For each non-lensed SN, we also simulate a glSN calculated using a randomly sampled magnification.
-As shown by Fig.~\ref{fig:colour_method_lensed}, the vast majority of glSNe will not be sufficiently magnified to be detected via this method.
-This was also observed by \cite{quimby--14} in their simulations (see their figure 4), although they observed a greater proportion of detectable glSNe.
-This is likely due to a combination of the increased wavelength coverage and depth of PS1 compared to the ZTF public survey used here.
+In Fig.~\ref{fig:colour_method} we show a sample of simulated glSNe (from a total of 50\,000) calculated using the above method.
+The vast majority of these glSNe will not be sufficiently magnified to be detected via this method and many fall below our colour upper limit.
+This was also observed by \cite{quimby--14} in their simulations (see their figure 4).

 The total probability that a glSN could be detected with this method, as a function of redshift, is given by the product of the magnification bias and lensing optical depth for each redshift bin and is shown by Fig.~\ref{fig:lensedprobability}.
 Figure~\ref{fig:lensedprobability} highlights that this selection method is only sensitive to glSNe within the redshift range $0.6 \lesssim z_s \lesssim 1.2$ and with an overall low probability of $\sim$$10^{-7}$ -- $10^{-6}$.
+This redshift range is slightly higher than that found by \cite{goldstein--19} using their method (Sect.~\ref{sect:outlier_method}).
+This likely results from the fact that only very high redshift SNe will be sufficiently red such that they lie outside the 3$\sigma$ range of our simulations when highly magnified.

 While the overall probability of detecting glSNe is low, to accurately evaluate the efficiency of this method we must compare to the number of non-lensed SNe~Ia that are also detectable.
 In other words, what is the rate of glSNe~Ia identified relative to non-lensed SNe~Ia that ZTF could actually discover?
 The flux limit of ZTF will only be sensitive to SNe~Ia with $z_s \lesssim 0.15$.
 Based on our simulations and the SN~Ia rate from \cite{kessler--19}, we find $\sim$0.06\% of SNe~Ia up to $z_s = 2.5$ would reach the flux limit of ZTF.
 Therefore, comparing the probability of being strongly lensed and passing our selection cuts ($\sim10^{-7}$ -- $10^{-6}$) to the probability of any given SN~Ia over the same redshift range meeting the flux limit of ZTF ($\sim$10$^{-3}$), we find an overall expected rate for detectable glSNe~Ia of $\sim$10$^{-4}$ per detectable unlensed SN~Ia.